Frequently Asked Questions

 24. My question isn't answered here, where do I go for help?

-The best place for help with the Jabber.org messaging service is the jabber@conference.jabber.org chatroom.
+The best place for help with the Jabber.org messaging service is the jabber@conference.jabber.org channel.